 By Amanda Piril

 Students have mixed emotions about the change to the bathrooms.
-“Your privacy is kinda lost but it’s also good because students shouldn’t be doing bad stuff in there and hiding when trying to skip class.”
-Jimenez was surprised to see the doors gone after four years of attending BHS.
+“Your privacy is kinda lost, but it’s also good because students shouldn’t be doing bad stuff in there and hiding when trying to skip class,” said senior Dulce Jimenez, who was surprised to see the doors gone after four years of attending BHS.

 “To be honest, I could care less because they were heavy and gross but they had privacy,” commented junior Nicole Caster.
 “Overall, I kinda forgot about them.”